National-Clinical-Cohort-Collaborative/short-course-2022-june/README.md

 ### Background

+* [Protecting N3C Data](background/fear-of-god.md): an important list of rules to follow to protect patient data.
+In short, keep everything in the Enclave and use the data only for projects that are specifically approved.
+Please read this carefully.

 * [Analytical Tools](background/analytical-tools.md): To be productive in the N3C Enclave during this short course, we recommend that you (a) are comfortable with basic SQL and (b) know at least a little Python or R.

 ### Daily Sessions